ickarakurt/cemkarakurt/src/content/blog/end-to-end-type-safety-development-and-runtime-validation-with-typescript-and-zod.md

 draft: false
 tags:
   - typescript
+  - frontend
-  - zod
+  - backend
-  - validation
+  - api
 description:
   TypeScript is only half the battle.
 Learn how to achieve end-to-end type safety with runtime validation using Zod.
 ---

-TypeScript has revolutionized `type validation` in development, functioning primarily as a sophisticated linter to ensure type safety during this phase.
+[**Typescript**](https://cemkarakurt.com/tags/typescript/ "Typescript") has revolutionized `type validation` in development, functioning primarily as a sophisticated linter to ensure type safety during this phase.
 However, TypeScript's capabilities don't extend to runtime.
 To bridge this gap, runtime validators like **yup**, **io-ts**, and **zod** come into play.
 This guide delves into leveraging these tools for a comprehensive validation strategy.

 ### Advanced Type Definition for a Todo Item